M&S Bank: Insurance

-Over 100 bureaux de change are available in Marks and Spencer stores across the UK, offering facilities to sell and buy up to 40 currencies.
-The bank also offers a click and collect money service allowing Euro and US Dollars to be ordered online and collected from most other Marks and Spencer stores.

-Purchases of currency made using an M&S Bank credit card are interest-free for up to 55 days and do not attract the cash advance fee usually levied by credit cards.

 Former products

 Store cards

 The bank's first products were the Budgetcard and Chargecard store cards.
-These allowed customers to make 'buy now, pay later' purchases in Marks and Spencer stores, which did not accept mainstream credit cards until April 2000.
+These allowed customers to make 'buy now, pay later' purchases in Marks & Spencer stores, which did not accept mainstream credit cards until April 2000.
 Chargecard received 270,000 applications within three weeks of its launch in 1985 and by 1999 was claimed to be the country's biggest store card scheme with over 6 million cardholders.

 From October 2003 onwards, around 2.6 million customers were offered a new Mastercard credit card to replace their existing Chargecard, leading to 1.7 million customers migrating to the new product.
-The Budgetcard was withdrawn from sale for new customers in 2005, followed by the Chargecard in 2011.
+The Budgetcard was removed from sale for new customers in 2005 and the Chargecard in 2011, followed by a final withdrawal and closure of both products in 2024.